edehr/edehr/docs/student/README.md

 ## Getting Started

 All access to the EdEHR is through your school's learning management system (LMS).
 You start by logging into your LMS and navigate to your course.
-You will see many activities to complete and some of these may launch the EdEHR with a case study for you to work with.
+If some activities are linked to an instance of the EdEHR then these will launch the EdEHR with a case study for you to work with.

 ![1]